How to make a gruffalo inspired dress up apron for creative storytelling.

 1. TRACE a kid apron onto the brown fabric

-I’m on the Eco/ budget – friendly reusing crafts, so I just traced a kid sized apron and used the only brown fabric I had left in a large piece.
+I’m on the Eco/budget-friendly reusing crafts, so I just traced a kid-sized apron and used the only brown fabric I had left in a large piece.
 Short on time?
 Don’t know how to sew? – skip to the bottom for some ideas!

 2. Make the facial features.
-Eyes, nose, teeth, wart, horns and ears.
+Eyes, nose, teeth, wart, horns, and ears.

 Sketch the face pieces onto the correct color materials.
 Sorry guys, no pattern – Gruffalos don’t need to be perfect, just ask one yourself!
-I cut 4 ears, 4 horns and 2 noses so that I could sew them together with fluff.
-The horns, wart, teeth, eyebrows and mouth are felt so that the edges wouldn’t fray.
+I cut 4 ears, 4 horns, and 2 noses so that I could sew them together with fluff.
+The horns, wart, teeth, eyebrows, and mouth are felt so that the edges wouldn’t fray.

 I then added the wart on the nose (after the above step was done) sneaking a bit of batting in the middle as I sewed it on so that it would puff.

-I then pinned on each piece and stitched them on with my machine.
+I then pinned each piece and stitched them on with my machine.
 It’s a little rough on the edges – but hey, it’s a GRUFFALO!
-I decided to only stitch the bottom on the small teeth so they would stick out a bit.
+I decided to only stitch the bottom of the small teeth so they would stick out a bit.
 He looked a little too happy, so I added a brown felt tongue too!

 Last, but not least, I added the whiskers with black fabric paint.